airtap/airtap/UPGRADING.md

 ### Changes to frontend

 **TAP output is now parsed in the backend instead of the frontend, with `tap-parser` upgraded from v5 to v10.** Browsers send console logs to the backend over WebSockets, or HTTP in older browsers.
+Support of IE &lt; 11 has been restored.
 Stack traces embedded in TAP no longer utilize source maps; we may restore this functionality in a future release.

 ### Changes to configuration